fjrpambudhi74/fjrpambudhi74/README.md

 ## :zap: About Me
 - 🔭 I’m currently working on PT Dimancy Kaliber Internasional
 - :mortar_board: Studying Informatics Enginering at Institut Teknologi Indonesia
-- 🌱 I’m currently learning Javascript framework Vue JS and Backend languages to become Fullstack Developer
+- 🌱 I’m currently learning Javascript framework Vue JS, React JS and Backend languages to become Fullstack Developer
 - :bulb:  I love innovation and new technologies
 - 🤔 I’m looking for new challenge for a new jobs
 - 📫 You can contact me fjrpambudhi@hotmail.com or find in https://id.linkedin.com/in/fajar-pambudhi-4ba044175